fliphess/json2mqtt/README.md

 from json api's and send selected fields to an MQTT broker.

-I wrote it to retrieve temperature data from my rooted Toon thermostat, but while still in the initial build phase, the toon focus was dropped and it continued as a more generic tool.
+I wrote it to retrieve temperature data from my rooted Toon thermostat, but while still in the initial build phase, it became clear that it could be used for more than just toon data and as such it continued as a more generic tool.

 It is very useful to retrieve data from any api that returns json, select the required fields using jmespath and send it to a topic on a mqtt broker.